Administration

 Travel Funding Application Process

-All applications All applications for departmental travel funding must be submitted through Princeton University's SAFE system.
+All applications for departmental travel funding must be submitted through Princeton University's SAFE system.
 Graduate students must follow the University Permissible Travel Guidelines when planning their travel and must register their intended travel plans through Princeton University's Enroll My Trip system.
 No funds will be released to graduate students without demonstrated advanced enrollment of travel plans in the Enroll My Trip system.

 Students are responsible for ensuring that advisers have adequate time to prepare and submit a brief statement of support for the proposed travel.
 The amount of time required by an adviser to prepare and submit a statement of support may vary, but the department’s submission deadlines and timeframes for review will remain consistent for all students at all times.